Soil, Seasons and Style of Cultivation

 Kres Kitchen “Three S’s” for driving Quality and Flavor

 Ongoing use of synthetic fertilizers and high-yielding (but lower quality) crop varieties are destroying a lot things - including our palate.
 Somehow we’ve learned to accept bland and blah; low quality fruits and vegetables that don’t taste very good and don’t offer much in the way of nutrition.
 The simple truth is that nourishing foods with BIG FLAVOR do not come from depleted soils or modern lab-innovations.
-The path to reclaiming quality and flavor can be found in nature - where the provenance of raw plant food cultivation has been studied and improved for hundreds thousands of years.
+The path to reclaiming quality and flavor can be found in nature - where the provenance of food has been perfected over thousands of years.

-Our path to wholesome deliciousness begins in our soil where a regenerative style of cultivation nurtures our ecosystem by first improving soil fertility, and ultimately by fostering ecological diversity.
-We embrace our NE Ohio seasons which provide natural pathways to exceptional culinary enjoyment.
+So yes, wholesome deliciousness begins in our soil.
+It is “in the growing” where a regenerative style of cultivation can systematically nurture our ecosystem by improving soil fertility and building ecological diversity.
+We embrace our NE Ohio seasons which provide natural pathways to exceptional flavors and culinary enjoyment.

 Kraut on!